rancher/cluster-api-addon-provider-fleet/docs/src/03_tutorials/03_installing_calico.md

-# Installing Calico CNI using HelmApp
+# Installing Calico CNI using HelmOp

 <div class="warning">

 Note: For this setup to work, you need to install Fleet and Fleet CRDs charts via `FleetAddonConfig` resource.
-Both need to have version >= v0.12.0, which provides support for `HelmApp` resource.
+Both need to have version >= v0.12.0, which provides support for `HelmOp` resource.

 </div>

-In this tutorial we will deploy `Calico` CNI using `HelmApp` resource and `Fleet` cluster substitution mechanism.
+In this tutorial we will deploy `Calico` CNI using `HelmOp` resource and `Fleet` cluster substitution mechanism.

 ## Deploying Calico CNI

-Here's an example of how a `HelmApp` resource can be used in combination with templateValues to deploy application consistently on any matching cluster.
+Here's an example of how a `HelmOp` resource can be used in combination with templateValues to deploy application consistently on any matching cluster.

 In this scenario we are matching cluster directly by name, using `clusterName` reference, but a `clusterGroup` or a label based selection can be used instead or together with `clusterName`:
 ```yaml